aidando73/paxos/README.md

 We are done when a proposer has received majority votes.

+In order to increase efficiency, I've introduced two extra messages that can be sent:

+    1. Preparenack

+    If a reciever cannot promise such a prepare request.

+    2. Proposalnack

+    If a reciever cannot accept such a proposal request.

 ### Message Specification
 > Note: understanding of the messages are only required to understand the code.